-After logging into my old Twitter account, I found some photos that show the progress of a couple cakes I made.
+A few days ago, I came across some photos that show the progress of a couple cakes I made.
 I thought it would be fun to share that cake story with you!

-A few years ago, back in 2013, a client asked me to make their wedding and groom’s cakes.
+A few years ago, a client asked me to make their wedding and groom’s cakes.
 The groom was an avid mountain biker and the bride wanted to surprise him with a very large bicycle on top of his groom’s cake.

 I always love cakes that pose a challenge so I gladly accepted.
 Little did I know how many trips to Lowe’s I would be taking.
 It was quite a larger challenge than I ever imagined, to try and build a bicycle this large and from scratch.